champgm/ChessGame/README.md

 Why do people keep asking me how I would make a chess game?

+I was trying to see the forest last night and I came to the conclusion that this is a little conceptually messy.
+Should the pieces be able to tell if a square is EmptyEnemy, or should they rely on a square to get that information for it?
+The pieces don't need a pointer to the board, do they?
+They have one, and make use of it.

 ```
  |_____|_____|_____|_____|_____|_____|_____|_____|
  |.....|     |.....|     |.....|     |.....|     |